-Within Curriculum for Excellence, the technologies curriculum area relates particularly to contexts that provide scope for developing technological skills, knowledge, understanding and attributes through creative, practical and work-related activities.
-The technologies faculty provides experiences and outcomes which can be applied in business, computing science, craft, design, engineering, graphics and applied technologies.
+Within Curriculum for Excellence, the Technologies curriculum area relates particularly to contexts that provide scope for developing technological skills, knowledge, understanding and attributes through creative, practical and work-related activities.
+The Technologies faculty provides experiences and outcomes which can be applied in Business Education, Computing Science and Design Technology (craft, design, engineering, graphics and applied technologies).
 These experiences and outcomes offer a rich context for the development of all of the four capacities and for developing the life skills that are recognised as being important for success in the world of work.
 They also offer an excellent platform for a range of technology-related careers.

 |Course||National 4||National 5||Higher||Adv Higher|

 Want to find out more about the faculty, come and see us on twitter, by clicking on the icon (right).

 The following departments are within the Technologies Faculty: